 Last month we posted about Peter Benson of the Search Institute, whose revolutionary developmental assets approach changed how we view child development.
-If you missed last month’s post, you can read the full article here.
+If you missed last month’s post, I highly recommend you read the full article here.

 Benson’s positive approach to child development and success focuses on ‘sparks’ — what we call the natural high — that interest, activity, or talent that sparks a feeling that only comes from finding one’s true passion in life.